paddygoat/Seeed_Arduino_DopplerRadar/README.md

 ## Usage

-- Git clone this resp to your Arduino IDE'S libraries directory.
+- Download BGT24LTR11.zip and use Arduino library include zip to install library.

 - Run the demo "BGT24LTR11_DETECTION_TARGET" on examples directory.